pranjals149/100-Days-Of-Code/README.md

 Day 96 : Added display messages component and support for adding messages to cloud.

 Day 97: Added support for sending messages by attaching media.

+Day 98 : Added Progress Bar at the bottom to show the media uploading progress.